enqueuer-land/enqueuer/README.md

 		-	**persistSessionVariable**:
 		In the other hand, *sessionVariables* are kept in memmory, which means that they will be persisted just while the current **enqueuer** process is executed.
 To persist a *sessionVariable*, your code has to have: ```persistSessionVariable("sessionVar", 100)```;

-### when is a requisition result invalid?
+### when is a runnable result invalid?
-A requisition is invalid when:
+A runnable is invalid when:
+- At least one inner runnable is invalid; or
+- At least one inner requisition is invalid:
-- Requisition has timed out; or
+    - It has timed out; or
     - Start event has failed; or
         - has been unable to connect; or
         - at least one test has been failed.
     - At least one subscription has failed:
         - has been unable to connect; or
         - has timed out; or
         - has not received any message; or
-    - at least one test has been failed.
+        - at least one test has failed.

 The value '**valid**' in the root of report json file will be shown as false and there will be an error description justifying it.